-Thanks to this unprecedented public to private partnership, all NYC public school students will receive a meaningful, high‐quality Computer Science (CS) education at each school level: elementary, middle, and high school by 2025.
+Thanks to this unprecedented public-private partnership, all NYC public school students will receive a meaningful, high quality computer science (CS) education at each school level: elementary, middle, and high school by 2025.

-Through CS4All, NYC students will learn to think with the computer, instead of using computers to simply convey their thinking.
-Students will learn computational thinking, problem-solving, creativity and critical thinking.
+CS4All is working to ensure that NYC students learn to think with the computer, instead of using computers to convey their thinking.
+Students will learn computational thinking, problem-solving, creativity, and critical thinking.
 They will also learn to collaborate and build relationships with peers, communicate and create with technologies, and to better understand technologies we interact with daily.

-Schools can implement a CS education in a way that aligns best to their educational vision.
-Computer science can be a semester course, a multi-year sequence, or incorporated into other content area courses (e.g. science, math, art,) in middle and high schools.
-For elementary schools, CS can be incorporated into core classes or cluster classes like art, music, or technology.
+Schools can implement CS education in a way that aligns best with their educational vision.
+Computer science can be a semester-long course, a multi-year sequence, or incorporated into other content area courses (e.g. science, math, or art).
+For more information on how CS4All works, visit our Programs page.

 CS4All is a public-private partnership with New York City supported by a range of foundations, corporations, nonprofits, families, and individuals.
 For a list of current partners, visit fundforpublicschools.org.